UKGovLD/registry-pulsar-plugin/README.md

 To install the plugin **without dependencies**, add the `registry-pulsar-plugin-{version}.jar` JAR to your LD registry deployment.
-In Tomcat, you can do this by adding the JAR and any missing dependencies to the `lib` directory of the registry webapp.
+In Tomcat, you can do this by adding the JAR and any missing dependencies to the `WEB-INF/lib` directory of the registry webapp.
 The full set of dependencies can be found in the `target/lib` directory after packaging.

-To install the plugin **with dependencies**, add the `registry-pulsar-plugin-{version}-jar-with-dependencies.jar` JAR to your LD registry deployment.
+To install the plugin **with dependencies**, add the `registry-pulsar-plugin-{version}-jar-with-dependencies.jar` JAR to the `WEB-INF/lib` directory of the registry webapp.

 Alternatively, you can create a new web app which extends the registry with the plugin functionality.
 You should build the new WAR using a Maven project which has the `registry-core` WAR, classes